ON THE WRIST: Panerai Luminor PAM 372

 Despite that, it certainly feels light on my wrist.
 For a non-automatic watch, winding is a must, as for the 372, it is every 3 days.
 While winding, you can feel the spring tightens with a very smooth, rewarding manner.
 Once the winding is done, there are ticking noises of the P.3000 movement.
 At first, I thought it was broken, but only to find out that those sounds indicate the movements happening inside the watch, with symphony and precision.

-In short, the watch I wear today is not of fashion sense or decoration in any way.
+In short, the watch I wear today is not in fashion sense or decoration in any way.
 But, the history along with the purpose that lies in it.
 With that, how can one remember its story?
 The watch reveals itself and all we need is one look.
 Am I proud?
 With every living day.
 Will I get bored of it?
 Not with the achievements Panerai has done for many.
 Most importantly, will it look old?
 Well, it is from the 1950s.
 Therefore, I will end by saying, design doesn’t age with this one and history will live on with time.